Djefson/Online-Movie-Shopping-Web/README.md

 # Online-Movies-Shopping-Web
-The project is  made in MVC 5 ,HTML 5,CSS ,Bootstrap with entity framework (Linq) Sql  and  razzor view. ( ASP.NET/C#) This project was made with an education purpose.
+The project stack are MVC 5 ,HTML 5,CSS 3 ,Bootstrap 4 with entity framework (Linq) Sql  and  razzor view.
+This project was made for education purpose.

 WEB SCREENSHOOTS